US women’s soccer coach Jill Ellis preps for last game

 “The game has changed significantly,” Ellis said.
 “To the person who comes after me, I’d say this is not 1991 or 1999.
 There’s a lot more teams playing with a lot more investment.
 The margins are pretty fine.
 I had the benefit of being an assistant prior to taking the job, so I knew the players.”

 The British-born Ellis announced her retirement in July.
+She will serve as a U.S. Soccer ambassador for a year and decide her next move.

 She played college soccer at William & Mary and was head coach at Illinois and UCLA before joining the U.S. national ranks as an under-21 coach in 2000.

-Ellis became the U.S. team head coach in 2014 and led it to eight overall tournament titles, including the 2015 and 2019 World Cup titles.
-The U.S. lost just seven matches during her tenure.
+Ellis became the U.S. head coach in 2014.

 The 53-year-old Ellis said the new coach will have a “good sense of our players,” and “it’s just getting up to speed in the depth of the squad.”